calvinw/machine-learning-rmarkdown/README.md

 To see what the project depends on look at the .gitlab-ci.yml file since that is a recipe to install pre-reqs for this project.
 Roughly the relevant things to install are as follows:

 We just show installing these from the command line.
 If you are in RStudio you can use the Terminal window there.
+You must have a version of pandoc that is recent enough to support converting to ipynb.

 ```bash
 apt-get update